freAK14/Speech-To-Text-Python/README.md

 * SpeechRecognition 3.8.1

 ## How to use:
-* Fisrt clone this repository
+* First clone this repository
 * Run the following command where you cloned this
 ```
 python speechtotext.py